Microsoft Translator

-Microsoft Translator is a multilingual machine translation cloud service provided by Microsoft.
-Microsoft Translator is a part of Microsoft Cognitive Services and integrated across multiple consumer, developer, and enterprise products; including Bing, Microsoft Office, SharePoint, Microsoft Edge, Microsoft Lync, Yammer, Skype Translator, Visual Studio, and Microsoft Translator apps for Windows, Windows Phone, iPhone and Apple Watch, and Android phone and Android Wear.
+Microsoft Translator or Bing Translator is a multilingual machine translation cloud service provided by Microsoft.
+Microsoft Translator is a part of Microsoft Cognitive Services and integrated across multiple consumer, developer, and enterprise products, including Bing, Microsoft Office, SharePoint, Microsoft Edge, Microsoft Lync, Yammer, Skype Translator, Visual Studio, and Microsoft Translator apps for Windows, Windows Phone, iPhone and Apple Watch, and Android phone and Android Wear.

 Microsoft Translator also offers text and speech translation through cloud services for businesses.
 Service for text translation via the Translator Text API ranges from a free tier supporting two million characters per month to paid tiers supporting billions of characters per month.
-Speech translation via Microsoft Speech services is offered based on time of the audio stream.
+Speech translation via Microsoft Speech services is offered based on the time of the audio stream.

 The service supports text translation between many languages and language varieties.
 It also supports several speech translation systems that currently power the Microsoft Translator live conversation feature, Skype Translator, and Skype for Windows Desktop, and the Microsoft Translator Apps for iOS and Android.

 Development

 History

 The first version of Microsoft's machine translation system was developed between 1999 and 2000 within Microsoft Research.
 This system was based on semantic predicate-argument structures known as logical forms (LF) and was spun from the grammar correction feature developed for Microsoft Word.
 This system was eventually used to translate the entire Microsoft Knowledge Base into Spanish, French, German, and Japanese.

 Microsoft's approach to machine translation, like most modern machine translation systems, is "data driven": rather than relying on writing explicit rules to translate natural language, algorithms are trained to understand and interpret translated parallel texts, allowing them to automatically learn how to translate new natural language text.
 Microsoft's experience with the LF system led directly to a treelet translation system that simplified the LF to dependency trees and eventually to an order template model, significantly improving in speed and enabling the incorporation of new target languages.

-The consumer-facing translation site known as Bing Translator (previously known as Windows Live translator) was launched in 2007 and provides free text and website translations on the web.
+The consumer-facing translation site known as Bing Translator (previously known as Windows Live Translator) was launched in 2007 and provides free text and website translations on the web.
 Text is translated directly within the Bing Translator webpage while websites are translated through the Bilingual Viewer tools.

 In 2011, the service was extended to include numerous Microsoft Translator products through a cloud-based application programming interface, which supports products available to both consumer and enterprise users.
 An additional speech translation capability was introduced in March 2016.

 In May 2018, an update to the API was introduced.
 This new version offered neural machine translation as the default method of translating.
-In addition to translation, the new version features transliteration and a bilingual dictionary to look up words to find alternative translations and to view examples in sentences.
+In addition to translation, the new version features transliteration and a bilingual dictionary to look up words to find alternative translations and view examples in sentences.

 Speech translation was integrated into Microsoft Speech services in September 2018, providing end-to-end speech, speech-to-text, and text-to-speech translation.